esmero/archipelago-documentation/docs/firstobject.md

 ![Ingest Step4](../imgs/ingest-step-4_Upload-files.jpg)

-This step is pretty straight forward: Click `Choose Files` to open your computer's directory and select which file you would like to ingest.
-After you've done this, click `Save Metadata`
+This step is pretty straight forward: Click `Choose Files` to open your file selector window and choose which file you would like to ingest.
+After you've done this, click `Save Metadata`.

+Two things to note: The `Save Metadata` button simply persists the metadata in the current webform session.
+The actual ingest of the Object happens when you click `Save` (see the **Complete** step below).
+Secondly, each "upload field" has a set of allowed file types (such as .jpg, .tiff, .png) and in this demo there are also file size restrictions which are explained in the Upload Field's description.

 From here, Steps 5 & 6 (hotspots & Preview) are skipped and you are directed to the **Complete** step.